jasonchen1221/python-notes/README.md

 # Python Tutorial & Testing Tools – Notes
 > This repository contains my personal study of the official Python tutorial, along with hands-on exploration of testing tools such as `doctest` and `pytest`.
-It includes structured notes, code experiments, and testing practices.
+It includes simple notes, code experiments, and testing practices.

 ## Contents
 - The directory structure and filenames follow the chapter organization of [The Python Tutorial](https://docs.python.org/3/tutorial/)